awsdocs/aws-cli-user-guide/doc_source/install-linux.md

 # Install the AWS CLI on Linux<a name="install-linux"></a>

+**Important**
+On January 10th, 2020, AWS CLI version 1\.17 and later will no longer support Python 2\.6 or Python 3\.3\.
+After this date, the installer for the AWS CLI will require Python 2\.7, Python 3\.4, or a later version to successfully install the AWS CLI\.
+For more information, see [Using the AWS CLI with Python 2\.6 or Python 3\.3](deprecate-python-26-33.md) in this guide, and the [deprecation announcement in this blog post](https://aws.amazon.com/blogs/developer/deprecation-of-python-2-6-and-python-3-3-in-botocore-boto3-and-the-aws-cli/)\.

 You can install the AWS Command Line Interface \(AWS CLI\) and its dependencies on most Linux distributions by using `pip`, a package manager for Python\.

 **Important**